 You know the saying: You never get a second chance to make a first impression.
 These words speak volumes and are absolutely true.
 Be it a business or social situation, we are judged by the way we look in a blink of an eye ... well, actually less than seven seconds, which is not much time at all, and certainly not enough time for our marvelous qualities to shine through.

 If you blow this opportunity, you may never recover because your viewers don't realize they've judged you.
 Rather, they believe what they think is true, and that's hard to dislodge.
 Rest assured — you don't need to 'smoke' your credit card and show up wearing the latest designer clothing.
 What you do need to do is convey an air of confidence and look really great in what you do have.
-15 Ways Your Self-Esteem Can Ruin Your Relationship
+15 Ways Your Low Self-Esteem Is DESTROYING Your Relationship

 You can look fabulous no matter your shape, size or budget by wearing clothing that fits and flatters you, is classic and well put together.
 Follow these six tips to make a strong first impression.